 Dr. Bell was married to Leotia J. Patterson on the 11th of April, 1899.
 Mrs. Bell was born in 1873 in Kansas.
 She was the youngest of 3 children born to Artemus Patterson and the former Ida Godfrey.
 Her father was a saloon keeper and her siblings were; Nellie and Georgia.
+According to the 1880 census, the Patterson family resided on Central Avenue in Arkansas City in Kansas.
 Mrs. Bell’s parents died young and she was raised by her grandmother and step-grandfather, William and Julia Gibby on North Fourth Street, Arkansas City, Kansas.
 Dr. and Mrs. Bell were married at the Gibby residence and according to the 1900 census, Dr. and Mrs. Bell resided with Mr. and Mrs. Gibby.
 The marriage was short-lived and ended in divorce.

 The source of Dr. Bell’s medical training is unknown.
 In 1911 Dr. Bell was living in Chatham and practicing with Dr. Charles Cameron Bell.
 Dr. Delano H. Bell appears in the 1912 Vernon’s City of Chatham Business Directory.
 He was residing at 83 King Street West and his medical practice was located at the same location.